luisagapito/Ecommerce-Data-Pipeline/README.md

     - The database needed to be accessed by 100+ people.

         * Redshift is an MPP database that improves fast reads and also has a great cache that will highly enhance repetitive tasks.
+        * Data can be periodically copied to a NoSQL server such as Cassandra to improve reads when using simple queries

 ## References